SauravS-01/fitness/README.md

 # _About Project_

 This is an individual project.
 Everything is created by me.
 This website is not a clone of any other website.
 This is a simple body exercise app.
 It contains more than a thousand exercises.
-I have also created it's api.
-You can refer to the repo for more details. [(Server)](https://github.com/SaurabhSinghRbz/fitness-club-server)

 ## Features of website :